openoms/bitcoin-tutorials/electrs/Tor_Hidden_Service_for_Electrs.md

 ## Connect the Electrum wallet
 ### On a Linux PC

-Consider using an USB bootable [Tails](https://tails.boum.org/) - a Linux based operating system which runs all communication through Tor and has the Electrum wallet built in.

 * Start electrum with the Tor Browser open (proxy on port 9150):
 `$ electrum --oneserver --server Tor_address.onion:50001:t --proxy socks5:127.0.0.1:9150`